mindjuice/victory-docs/src/screens/docs/components/victory-line/ecology.md

 ### dataComponent

 The `dataComponent` prop takes a component instance which will be responsible for rendering a data element.
-The new element created from the passed `dataComponent` will be provided with the following properties calculated by `VictoryLine`: a scale, style, events, interpolation, and an array of modified data objects (including x, y, and calculated y0 and y1).
+The new element created from the passed `dataComponent` will be provided with the following propes calculated by `VictoryLine`: a `scale`, `style`, `events`, `interpolation`, and an array of modified data objects (including `x`, `y`, and calculated `y0` and `y1`).
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
-If a dataComponent is not provided, `VictoryLine` will use its default [Curve component].
+If a `dataComponent` is not provided, `VictoryLine` will use its default [Curve component].

 *examples:* `dataComponent={<Curve events={{onClick: () => console.log("wow")}}/>}`, `dataComponent={<MyCustomCurve/>}`

 *default:* `<Curve/>`